json-schema-org/json-schema-spec/specs/jsonschema-validation.md

 produces essentially the same behavior as only applying to integers.

-Implementations SHOULD provide assertion behavior for the format values defined by this document[^2] and MUST refuse to process any schema which contains an unsupported format value.
+Implementations SHOULD provide assertion behavior for the format values defined by this document[^2] and MUST refuse to process any schema which contains a format value it doesn't support.

 [^2]: Assertion behavior is called out very explicitly because it is a departure from previous iterations of this specification.
 Previously, `format` was an